The Ultimate In Birding Tours

 Red-breasted, Crimson-headed and Ferruginous Partridges all occur but are hard to see in the impenetrable forest.
 There is even a slim chance of coming across the extremely rare Bulwer’s Pheasant in the hills around Ba’kalalan.

-Borneo: Sabah Pheasants & Sarawak: Days 5-6 We will return along the road towards Long Semadoh before diverting onto a long-disused logging track to Paya Maga.
-From the end of the drivable track, we have a two-hour walk higher into the hills.
 It is around our camp at approximately 1700m (5578ft) that we expect to find the recently rediscovered endemic Black Oriole, which is a regular visitor to the area.

 Being at a generally lower elevation than Ba’kalalan and with higher rainfall, the forest at Paya Maga contains a subtly different avifauna, including a higher volume of fruit-eating species.
 There is much overlap in species, however, so we will have second chances for some of the trickier species, such as Blue-banded Pitta and Dulit and Bornean Frogmouths.

-With a bit of good fortune, we will also encounter one or more of the scarcer or shyer species of the area such as Crested Partridge, Great Argus (usually only heard), White-crowned Hornbill, the rare endemic Hose’s Broadbill, White-necked Babbler or even the monotypic Rail-Babbler.
+With a bit of good fortune, we will also encounter one or more of the scarcer or shyer species of the area such as Crested Partridge, Great Argus (usually only heard), White-crowned Hornbill, the rare endemic Hose’s Broadbill, White-necked Babbler or even the monotypic Rail-babbler.

 Additional species we may expect to encounter at Paya Maga include Blyth’s Hawk-Eagle, Rufous-bellied Eagle, Crested Serpent Eagle, Common Emerald Dove, Raffles’s and Red-billed Malkohas, Banded Bay and Plaintive Cuckoos, Whiskered Treeswift, Rhinoceros, Wreathed and Helmeted Hornbills, Brown Barbet, Blue-crowned Hanging Parrot, Maroon-breasted Philentoma, Bar-winged and Black-winged Flycatcher-shrikes, Black-naped Monarch, Slender-billed Crow, Scaly-breasted, Cream-vented, Asian Red-eyed, Spectacled, Finsch’s, Yellow-bellied, Buff-vented and Streaked Bulbuls, Grey-headed and Black-capped Babblers, Bold-striped Tit-Babbler, Everett’s White-eye, White-rumped Shama, Yellow-eared Spiderhunter and Grey-breasted Spiderhunter.

-Borneo: Sabah Pheasants & Sarawak: Day 7 After some final birding at Paya Maga we will descend to the road and transfer to Long Tuyo for an overnight stay.
+Borneo: Sabah Pheasants & Sarawak: Day 11 After some final birding at Paya Maga we will descend to the road and transfer to Long Tuyo for an overnight stay.

 Later we will return to Beaufort for an overnight stay.
-We can make another stop at Klias if we need to.

-BORNEO: SABAH, MALAYSIA TOUR REPORT 2019 (2)
+BORNEO: SABAH & SARAWAK, MALAYSIA TOUR REPORT 2023

 View Report